CanalTP/navitia_image_manager/README.md

 # Docker Image Manager

 A set of convenience classes and utilies for abstracting and automating the creation, run and management of Docker images and containers.
-This is oriented for the creation of monolithic docker images (opposite to the usual microservices view).
+This is oriented for the creation of monolithic docker images (opposite to the usual microservices view)

 ## DIM: Docker Image Manager classes